weaveworks-experiments/flux-classic/site/index.md

 microservice is at fault.
 Flux can show you information about the requests between microservices, to help isolate problems.

-* Flux provides lightweight internal load balancing, to load balance requests between microservices.
+* Flux provides lightweight client-side proxying, to load balance requests between microservices.
 This avoids the additional latency or the configuration burden of using traditional load balancers for this task.